 If you have a coronary artery disease, it means that your arteries will become narrow and blood will no longer be able to flow as well as it should.
 As a result, you will have fatty matter, proteins, calcium, and inflammatory cells building up along the walls of the arteries to form plaque deposits of various sizes that are hard on the outside but soft and mushy on the inside.

 When the plaque deposit is hard, the outer shell eventually cracks (also known as plaque rupture in medical terms).
 This causes platelets (tiny disc-shaped particles in the blood that trigger the clotting of blood) to enter into this area, causing blood clots to form around the plaque.
 If one of these blood clots ends up blocking the artery completely, the heart muscle gets starved for oxygen.
-Within a short span of time, the heart muscle will eventually die, and this is
+Within a short span of time, the heart muscle will eventually die, and this is what is called a heart attack.

 How To Recognize The Signs Of A Heart Attack